Gustavus Orchestra Strings Audition Information

 - When and where are the auditions and how do I sign up for auditions?

 First year students: Auditions for first year students will be held on Saturday September 5th in the afternoon in Music 308.
-Please be sure to register for an audition during your fall registrations.
+Please be sure to register for an audition when your are on campus for summer registrations.
 You will then receive a mailing in early August with your exact time and location for auditions.
 If you forgot to register for an audition, please email Dr. Lin.

 Returning Students: Sign up for fall auditions will be posted in mid April.
 Auditions for returning students will be held on Sunday September 6th from 12 P.M. to 9 P.M. in Bjorling Recital Hall.
 Returning students' names has been submitted to Residential Life and you will be able to move in on Sunday September 6th at noon.
 Please go to your dorm for your keys.
 If you forgot to sign up for an audition, please email Dr. Lin.

 - What should I prepare for the auditions?